 You also made a change to another product line.
-As alleged by Tom, old information was reused for up to two update cycles.
+As alleged by Tom Schultz, old information was reused for up to two update cycles.
 The overall effect on the data was minimal.
 During informal conversations with the sales department, you were convinced that enacting the information reuse would not contradict anything that the sales department was telling clients.
 You feel that making these changes would make the department more efficient.

-You have been reluctant to share this information with other managers because you thought other managers would not understand.
+You have been reluctant to share this information with other managers.
+You have made a small managerial decision that you thought other managers would not understand.
 You also believe that the other managers do not face the difficulty you do of balancing quality of information with profitability.

-Before talking to Martin, you viewed Tom's personnel file.
+Before talking to Martin Demmings, you viewed Tom Schultz's personnel file.
 You hope to find some trail of infractions.
 You were disappointed that Martin had given Tom a favorable review six months before.
-During your meeting, you agree to let Martin personally monitor Tom's emails and share the information with the other managers.
-Since it is a company email, you do not feel that this infringes on Tom's privacy.
+However, during your meeting with Martin you agree to let him personally monitor Tom's emails and share the information with the other managers.
+Since it is company email, you do not feel that this infringes on his privacy.
 You were delighted when told that Tom had used company email for personal purposes.
-You also talked with top management and determined that the flexible workweek program the company offers leads to less productivity, and a decision is made to eliminate it.
+You also talked with top management and determined that the flexible workweek program the company offers leads to less productivity, and made a decision is made to eliminate it.

 When Tom was confronted with a written citation for misusing corporate email, he insisted on a meeting with top management.
-After hearing everybody's thoughts, Vice President of Operations Riya says the situation is unacceptable and is insisting on an action plan to deal with these issues in both the short-term and long-term.
-You are worried that a closer investigation of activities will show how you cut corners.
-You are frustrated that Tom has been appointed to the team since he is not a manager.
-You cannot understand why he gets what he wants simply by causing a ruckus.
+After hearing everybody's thoughts, Vice President of Operations Jessica Owens says the situation is unacceptable and is insisting on an action plan to deal with these issues in both the short-term and long-term.
+You are worried that a closer investigation of activities will show how you cut corners and are concerned about potential disciplinary action.
+You are also frustrated that Tom Schultz has been appointed to the team since he is not even a manager.
+You cannot understand why he gets what he wants simply for causing a lot of ruckus.

-Carol, Senior Director of Information Systems
+Carol Richards, Senior Director of Information Systems

 You have been with ABIG Company for three years.
 A computer wizard, your main concern is keeping the databases that are the backbone of the company up and running.
 You have very little concern for anything outside of your job.
-When Martin and Felipe approached you about Tom's alleged email abuse, you explained to them that there was a way to bcc (blind carbon copy) them on emails that Tom and other employees in the group send from the office.
+When Martin and Richard approached you about Tom Schultz's alleged email abuse, you explained to them that there was a way to "blindcopy" them on emails that Tom and other employees in the group send from the office.
 You agree to set this in motion, but only if they check with Human Resources to make sure this is above-the-board.
 You do not have time to research the protocol yourself and see these types of tasks as diversions from your main database functions.

 Even though you do not much care about these types of things, part of you is slightly satisfied that Tom is getting monitored.
-A year ago, you had entered into a relationship with Tom, but his acerbic attitude caused it to last only a short while.
+A year ago you had entered into a relationship with Tom, but his acerbic attitude caused it to last only a short while.
 You feel that nobody in the company really likes Tom and that he takes advantage of the company using the "flexible workweek" program.
 When you learn that the flexible workweek program is going to be disbanded, you support the notion because you feel that everyone should have to work the same traditional hours that you have.